isomerpages/mlaw-corp/_covid19/07-amendment-of-application.md

 ### Amendment of Application ###

 If, before the Assessor’s determination is made, the Applicant or Respondent wishes to amend the <b>Application for Determination</b> or the <b>Response</b>, they may submit a request to the Registrar by way of email as provided in the acknowledgement of receipt of the Application.
-Please cite your Application No. in your email request.
+The parties should cite the Application No. in their email requests.